sameeranees/data_portfolio/race_against_machine.md

 ![Process Flow](assets/images/race_against_machine_flow.png)
 *Process flow diagram illustrating the teleoperation and autonomous driving workflow*

+The overall system was built on a ROS-based communication framework, with 5G network infrastructure handling real-time teleoperation data transmission.
+The web-based interface provided centralized monitoring and control capabilities, enabling comprehensive oversight of the entire system operation.

-## Impact and Future Work
+## Project Outcomes and Impact

-This project contributed to the understanding of 5G-enabled teleoperation systems and their potential applications in autonomous vehicle development.
-The research findings support the development of more robust and reliable teleoperation systems for critical applications in rescue robotics, industrial automation, and autonomous vehicle deployment.
+This project provided valuable insights into the practical implementation of 5G-enabled teleoperation systems and their integration with autonomous vehicle technologies.
+The research demonstrated the feasibility of combining multiple control paradigms within a single platform while maintaining system reliability and performance.

-The digital twin technology developed in this project provides a foundation for future research in real-time system monitoring and control, particularly in scenarios requiring human oversight of autonomous systems.
+The development of the digital twin technology proved particularly valuable, providing real-time monitoring capabilities that are essential for safe operation of autonomous systems.
+The ability to seamlessly transition between autonomous and teleoperated modes represents a significant advancement in human-robot interaction for vehicle control applications.

+The research findings and technical implementations developed through this project continue to be referenced by other research teams working on similar teleoperation and autonomous vehicle challenges, contributing to the broader advancement of the field.